 New Data Shows Traffic Deaths Down in 2009

-Posted on behalf of The Bell Law Firm, PLLC on Sep 10, 2010 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Sep 10, 2010 in Car Accidents

 The National Highway Traffic Safety Administration (NHTSA) released traffic fatality data for 2009 this week.
 There was good news for West Virginia.
 Even if the roads are among the most dangerous in the country (see our September 7 post), they're not as bad as they used to be.